nicolascodes18/nlw5-plantmanager/README.md

 ## 📡 Technologies | Tecnologias

-EN: This project was developed using the following technologies:
+EN: This project was developed using the following technologies

 PT: Este projeto foi desenvolvido utilizando as seguintes tecnologias

 - [React Native](https://reactnative.dev/)